 - AIDS-related lymphoma a type of non-Hodgkin lymphoma.

-- It may affect the lymphatic system, brain and spinal cord, and other parts of the body.
+- It may affect the lymph system, brain and spinal cord, and many other parts of the body.

 - Treatment depends on the type, stage, and other factors.
-It may include chemotherapy, radiation therapy, and stem-cell transplant.
+It may include chemotherapy, radiation therapy, targeted therapy, and/or stem-cell transplant.

 - Treating the HIV is an important of your child's health.